Published: October 2016

 Roosevelt Institute staff reviewed this page prior to publication.

-The Open Philanthropy Project made a grant of $200,000 to the Roosevelt Institute to support work on macroeconomic policy.
+The Open Philanthropy Project recommended a grant of $200,000 to the Roosevelt Institute to support work on macroeconomic policy.

 Macroeconomic stabilization policy is one of our focus areas.
 This is one in a series of grants attempting to build up the capacity of progressive think tanks on macroeconomic policy issues we see as important.